canvasxyz/canvas/docs/8-advanced.md

 ## Using merge functions

-_We're still implementing this functionality, and it's not available yet._

 To resolve conflicts, we allow users to provide a custom conflict-resolution function called a merge function.

 Here's an example that implements [Last-Write-Wins](https://en.wikipedia.org/wiki/Eventual_consistency#Conflict_resolution) based on the clock value of the actions, like we do by default: